Jake Burger Player Props: White Sox vs. Guardians

-The Chicago White Sox, including Jake Burger (.324 batting average in his past 10 games), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Chicago White Sox and Jake Burger, who went 0-for-5 last time in action, battle Cal Quantrill and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Guardians.
+He is looking to bounce back following a five-strikeout showing in his most recent game against the Guardians.

 Jake Burger Game Info & Props vs. the Guardians